iMicknl/ha-tahoma/README.md

 ### HACS

 This integration is included in HACS.
-Search for the `Somfy TaHoma` integration and choose install.
+Search for the `Overkiz (by Somfy)` integration and choose install.
 Reboot Home Assistant and install the Somfy TaHoma integration via the integrations page or press the blue button below.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=tahoma)